vespa-engine/sample-apps/operations/multinode/README.md

   In order to avoid duplicates, only _one_ bucket of documents are _active_ - the other replicas are _not active_ for queries.

+Note that this guide is configured for minimum memory use for easier testing, adding:

+    -e VESPA_CONFIGSERVER_JVMARGS="-Xms32M -Xmx128M" \
+    -e VESPA_CONFIGPROXY_JVMARGS="-Xms32M -Xmx32M" \

+to `docker run` commands.
+For real production use cases, do not do this.
+Also remove annotated memory-settings in [services.xml](src/main/application/services.xml).

 ## Example cluster setup